uncommonhacks/guide/README.md

 ## Safeness

-If ever at any point you should feel unsafe at the event, PLEASE come up to a team member, message us on Discord, or contact the MLH representative.
+If ever at any point you should feel unsafe at the event, PLEASE reach out to an Uncommon Hacks team member as soon as possible.
 We will handle the situation accordingly.

 ## Forming a Team